 A compressor that does not run is a good sign of burned wires, failing start capacitor or simply a defective compressor.
 Schedule your air conditioning service in the Dallas-Fort Worth Metroplex, to check your capacitor, clean your condenser coil, and replace the compressor.

 Air Is Not Coming Out of Your Register

 If there is no air coming out of your register, chances are your outdoor component may not be running.
 Your unit’s breaker may be tripped and needs to be reset.
 The problem may also be your blower belt that needs a replacement.
 It could also happen due to loose wiring connections or a malfunctioning thermostat.
 To get the cool back in your home, be sure to schedule your A/C service in the Dallas Fort-Worth Metroplex.

 Undercharged refrigerant is one of the reasons why your cooling system doesn’t blow cool air.
 This could happen due to leaks.
 Call your air conditioning company to check the leaks and fix it by adding more refrigerant if it turns out to be the root cause of the problem.

 Strange noise created by your cooling system indicates a problem.
 The squealing sound means a misaligned belt; a grinding noise signals a problem with your motor bearing; a popping or pinging sound is created by a loose flap of metal in your duct, and the rattling noise indicates a loose cover panel.
-If any of these noises are heard, call the pros for A/C service in the Fort-Worth Metroplex.
+If any of these noises are heard, call the pros for A/C service in the Dallas-Fort Worth Metroplex.

 A/C Short Cycles Constantly